A R I S T O T L E

 Aristotle

-You have walked the path.
+You have sought me out.
 Ask, then.
 We will begin where you wish — with virtue, with friendship, with the question of the good.
 I will, as is my habit, answer by drawing distinctions.